okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-global-enduser/index.md

 # Authentication/End-user rate limits

-This page provides the API rate limits for authentication and end user activities, which is part of the Okta [rate limits](/docs/reference/rate-limits).
-To learn more about rate limits, visit the [Overview](/docs/reference/rate-limits) and [Best practices](/docs/reference/rl-best-practices) pages.
+This page provides the API rate limits for authentication and end user activities.
+To learn more about rate limits, see the [Overview](/docs/reference/rate-limits) and [Best practices](/docs/reference/rl-best-practices) pages.

-> * In addition to the rate limit per API, Okta implements limits on concurrent requests, Okta-generated email messages, end user requests, and home page endpoints.
+> * In addition to the rate limit per API, Okta implements limits on concurrent requests, Okta-generated emails, end user requests, and home page endpoints.
 These limits are described on the [Additional limits](/docs/reference/rl-additional-limits/) page.
 > * [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/) apply to various endpoints across different APIs for customers that purchased this add-on.
 (The DynamicScale add-on service is only available to Customer Identity Solutions (CIS) customers.)
 > * You can expand Okta rate limits upon request.
 To learn how, see [Request exceptions](/docs/reference/rl-best-practices/#request-rate-limit-exceptions) and [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/).
 >